EWA Staff Directory

 Caroline Hendrie is the executive director of the Education Writers Association, the national professional organization for members of the news media who cover education.
 She leads strategy, development and programming for the nonprofit organization in support of its mission to strengthen the community of education writers and improve the quality of education coverage to better inform the public.

-Stacia Cedillo is a program specialist at the Education Writers Association.
+Stacia Cedillo is a program manager at the Education Writers Association.
 She develops content for EWA events, conducts research and writes for the organization’s website, and supports other EWA programs.

 Tracee Eason is EWA’s operations manager.
 Before joining EWA in November 1997, she was conference and catering manager for Ramada Limited Calverton and sales and administration coordinator at the same hotel.
 She also worked as an administrative assistant for the Institute of Mortgage Banking in Landover, Md.
 Tracee holds a bachelor’s degree in business administration from Bowie State University in Maryland.